dmlarionov/application-insights-workshop/README.md

 8. Where the slowest client requests spend most of the time?
 9. Why one of the scenarios lagging?
 10. How can you quickly check outburst latency for reviewed request / dependency?
 11. How can you see custom event metrics?
+Group them by vaccine, pet name and kind.
+12. How can you see logs?
+Filter them by severity level.